el-behnam/my_java/README.md

 # Frist Code
 After opening the IntelliJ program, by opening a new project in java and some next click a coding page will open.
 On the right menu by right-clicking on the source and adding a Java class we can actually code in Java.
-File code1.java is the first code here.
+File Hello.java is the first code here.